ADAM GRIMM | NEURO COACH

 How does the monthly subscription work?

-$600 per month covers four 55-minute sessions at weekly cadence.
+$600 per month covers four 55 minute sessions at weekly cadence.
 Stripe charges monthly until you cancel.
-Cancel anytime.
-The next charge stops, and your remaining sessions in the current paid month stay valid through the period end.
-The subscription is designed for the protocol's weekly rhythm.
-If your situation requires different cadence, talk with me at intake; we'll figure out the structure.
+Cancel anytime; the next charge stops and your remaining sessions in the current paid month stay valid through period end.
+If your situation needs a different structure, talk with me at intake and we'll figure it out.

 All Rights Reserved Pegasus Realm 2025